 - Wrapping Paper

 - Cut the top 4 flaps off of the box.

-- Wrap the outside of the box with the wrapping paper (just like you are wrapping a present) and secure with tape.
+- Wrap the outside of the box with the wrapping paper (just like wrapping a present) and secure it with tape.

 - I measured the paper so it would round over the top edge and cover about 3 inches inside the box.

 Super easy, super quick, and super inexpensive!

 Polka Dots and Chevron

 The possibilities are endless with colors, patterns, and prints!
-Just pick wrapping paper that compliments your décor, and in minutes, you have a simple storage solution.
+Just pick a wrapping paper that compliments your décor, and in minutes, you have a simple storage solution.